libfuse/pyfuse3/rst/data.rst

    .. attribute:: entry_timeout

-      Validity timeout (in seconds) for the name
+      Validity timeout (in seconds) for the name of the directory entry

    .. attribute:: attr_timeout